Yvonne Nelson

-Yvonne Nelson (born 12 November 1985) is a Ghanaian actress, model, film producer, author, entrepreneur and a former Miss Ghana Contestant.
-She has starred in several movies, including House of Gold (2013), Any Other Monday, In April, and Swings, and appeared in the limelight of the movie industry with a role she played in the "Princess Tyra" and "Playboy" movies.
-She has over 7.5 million followers on Instagram currently.
-With her surname as "Nelson", she is most likely to have a Tabom (Afro Brazilian) lineage.
+Yvonne Nelson (born 12 November 1985) is a Ghanaian actress, model, film producer, author, entrepreneur and former Miss Ghana contestant.
+She has starred in several movies, including House of Gold (2013), Any Other Monday, In April, and Swings, Princess Tyra, and Playboy.

 Early life

-Nelson was born in Accra, Ghana, even though she traces her roots back in Cape Coast.
+Nelson was born in Accra, Ghana, and traces her roots back to Cape Coast.
 She is a descent of the Fante people.
-She remains the youngest of three siblings of her parents.
-Her mother is from Cape Coast in the Central Region and her dad comes from Ga from the Greater Accra Region of Ghana.
-She started her education at St. Martin De Porres School in Accra and later went to Aggrey Memorial Senior High School.
+She remains the youngest of three siblings.
+Her mother is from Cape Coast in the Central Region while her father is from the Greater Accra Region.
+Her father abandoned the family when she was young.
+Nelson therefore grew up under the care of a single parent.

+She started her education at St. Martin De Porres School in Accra, and then went to Aggrey Memorial Senior High School.
 She had her tertiary education at Zenith University College and Central University, where she did a degree course in human resource management.
 She graduated from the Ghana Institute of Management and Public Administration (GIMPA) with a master's degree in International Relations and Diplomacy in 2020.
-Growing up, Yvonne Nelson had an inseparable relationship with her mother.
-The relationship was bound by the fact that her father abandoned his family when she was young.
-She, therefore, grew up under the care of a single parent.
-This is why she always celebrate her mother on fathers' day.
-Nelson founded the Yvonne Nelson Glaucoma Foundation in 2010 to help create awareness about the disease.
-As a result of her philanthropic activities particularly in glaucoma, she was honored by GoWoman Magazine and Printex for her foundation and film career.
-With support from other Ghanaian celebrities, she recorded an all-star charity single and shot a video to help educate people.
-She also shot a video to help educate people about glaucoma.